-Hawaii's Medicaid program for elderly, blind or disabled individuals is now called simply "Med QUEST."
-Med QUEST serves low income, elderly and disabled residents of Hawaii in a variety of ways.
+Hawaii's Medicaid program for elderly, blind or disabled individuals is now called simply "Med QUEST," which serves these low income residents of Hawaii in a variety of ways.
 While the program pays for nursing home care, most readers will be interested in the alternatives to nursing home care that the program offers.
 These include Extended Care Adult Residential Care Homes (abbreviated as EC-ARCH), Community Care Foster Family Homes (CCFFH), and to a lesser extent, Assisted Living Facilities.
 In assisted living, Med QUEST will pay for care services, but not for monthly rent and meal costs.

 Outside of residential care, Med QUEST also pays for home health care, adult day care, personal care, and respite care.
 Of these four, consumer direction is available for personal and respite care.
 This means the program beneficiary has the flexibility to choose his or her care providers.
-An added bonus is that certain family members and friends can be paid for their personal caregiving work.
+An added bonus is that family members, including spouses, and friends can be paid for their personal caregiving work.

 Med QUEST is an acronym that stands for Quality care, Universal access, Efficient utilization, Stabilizing costs, and to Transform.
 It is a managed care program that replaces two older Hawaii Medicaid Waivers: Residential Alternative Community Care and Nursing Home without Walls.
 It also replaces the QUEST Expanded Access (QExA).
 This was completed in 2014 through the QUEST Integration project.

 The following eligibility information is accurate for 2020.
 Also, the reader should be aware that Hawaii offers multiple pathways for elderly or disabled individuals to qualify for Medicaid.
 This means someone may not meet one set of eligibility criteria, but can still be eligible because he or she meets a different set.